 Combine sourdough starter and beer in the bowl of a stand mixer.
-Add flour, butter, and yeast.
-Mix until a shaggy dough forms.
+Add melted butter, followed by flour and yeast.
+Mix with a wooden spoon, dough hook, or your hands, until a shaggy dough forms.
 It will seem very dry and lumpy.
 Cover and rest 10 minutes.

-While the dough rests, mix 2 tablespoon water and 1 teaspoon salt in a small bowl and mix to dissolve the salt.
+While the dough rests, mix 2 tablespoons water and 1 teaspoon salt in a small bowl.
+Mix to dissolve the salt.

-After 10 minutes, the dough should look slightly more hydrated and less dry.
-Drizzle the salt water over the dough and use your hand in a pinching motion to squeeze the salt into the dough.
-Fold the dough over itself a few times to incorporate the salt.
+After 10 minutes, drizzle the salt water over the dough and use your hand in a pinching motion to squeeze and fold the salt into the dough until it's completely incorporated.

 Attach the bowl to a stand mixer fitted with the dough hook.
 Knead on low until the dough forms a messy ball around the hook, then increase speed to just below medium and knead 4-5 minutes until smooth and soft.

-Shape the dough into a ball by folding the dough over itself and tucking the ends under so you have a smooth surface.
+Shape the dough into a ball by folding the dough over itself and tucking the ends under so you have a smooth surface on top.
 Place dough back in the bowl, cover, and let rest 45-60 minutes in a warm spot until just about doubled in size.

 Preheat oven to 450°F.